Altarya/Fo-E-PS-HTMLMap/README.md

         #bellow layers with a higher z-index
         image = "your-layer-image.webp" #You can use PNG/JPEG as well
         #but webp is recommended for performance
+        base = false #Wether this is a base layer or not, base layers override the terrain layer
+        #and only one can be active at a time
 ```

 ## Waypoints(Locations)